intel/inference-engine-node/example/hello_classification_node/README.md

                             or HETERO: is acceptable.
 Default value is CPU.
   -n, --iterations number   Optional.
 The number of iterations for inference.
 Default value is 1.
   -k, --topk number         Optional.
 The number of top results to show.
 Default value is 5.
+  -s, --sync                Optional.
+Specify to inference synchronously or asynchronously.
+Default value
+                            is false.
 ```

 ### Run